 I feel i should introduce myself before i fully start my ride report and also the real reason for my trip and why i decided to do such a trip on a motorbike with out any real experience and only passing my test a few weeks before i set off as i hope i will encourage other to do the same and to show others a total novice can do such a trip.
 This is also the reason for deciding to do a ride report

-So my name is Wesley i'm 30 however i use nivea face moisturizer so i look a lot younger
+So my name is Wesley i was 30 (i use nivea face moisturizer so i look a lot younger) when i set off on my first motorbike trip

 I am also British